clevyr/kubedb/docs/kubedb.md

 kubedb is a command to interact with a database running in a Kubernetes cluster.

-Multiple database types (referred to as the "grammar") are supported.
+Multiple database types (referred to as the "dialect") are supported.
-If the grammar is not configured via flag, it will be detected dynamically.
+If the dialect is not configured via flag, it will be detected dynamically.

-Supported Database Grammars:
+Supported Database Dialects:
   - PostgreSQL
   - MariaDB